RAF Tangmere: Postwar

-In the late 1950s the flying was restricted to ground radar calibration and the Joint Services Language School moved there.
-In 1960 the station was granted the "freedom of the City of Chichester" and the event was marked by a march through the town and service in the Cathedral.
+The Joint Services Language School moved here and in 1960 the station was granted the "freedom of the City of Chichester", the event being marked by a march through the town and service in the Cathedral.

+No. 38 Group Tactical Communications Wing RAF and 244 Signal Squadron (Air Support) were the last units to leave the base, relocating to RAF Benson.

 Some of the last flying units to be based at the station included:

-No. 245 Squadron RAF (25 August 1958 – 19 April 1963) (Canberra B.2, disbanded by renumbering to No. 98 Squadron, 19 April 1963).